RemoQuality/timecamp-v2.1-desktop-app/README.md

 * `res` - resource files; icons, images, desktop shortcut templates
 * `src` - source files
     * `Overrides` - various classes that override default Qt functionality
-    (like hijacking clicks to external websites, to open them in default OS browser)
+    (like hijacking clicks to external websites to open them in default OS browser)
     * `*Other directories*` - directories created for classes that have OS-dependent functionality, eg:
     * `DataCollector`
         * with `WindowEvents.cpp` as the base class (with shared functionality, like data saving),
         * and `WindowEvents_W.cpp` as a subclass with functionality for Windows (collecting window names, etc)
 * `third-party` - code from other projects, that we use internally (currently LZ4 and QHotkey)
 * Files placed directly in root are for strictly organisational purposes, eg:
-`.gitignore`, `.editorconfig`, `CMakeLists.txt` and `README.md`.
+`.gitignore`, `.editorconfig`, `CMakeLists.txt` and `README.md`
 * For ease of deployment, our `deploy_*` scripts are also in the root.
 This might change in future versions.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your machine for development and testing purposes.
-See *Creating installers* for notes on how to make packages for Windows, macOS and Linux.
+See *[Creating installers](https://github.com/timecamp/timecamp-desktop#creating-installers)* for notes on how to make packages for Windows, macOS and Linux.

 ### Prerequisites